-In a student-centered classroom, Educators will instruct and coach students to achieve competency in all the various skill sets, through problem solving, self-paced study, interactive theory, hands-on practice and exam assessment.
-Enrichment Activities and practical's are provided so student can individualize their cyber education roadmap, gaining experience to extend their learning to improve or enhance skills, knowledge, and well-being.
-Enrichment and practical's gives the student more time to study concepts with greater depth, breadth, and complexity.
-Enrichment also provides opportunities for students to pursue learning in their own areas of cyber interest and strengths.
+SU classes are instructors led to achieve competency in all the various cyberskill sets, through problem solving, self-paced study [self study is not GI BIII approved], interactive theory, hands-on practice and exam assessment.
+Enrichment activities and practical's are provided so student can individualize their cyber education roadmap, gaining experience to extend their learning to improve or enhance skills, knowledge, and well-being.
+Practical's provides opportunities for students to pursue learning in their own areas of cyber interest and strengths.
 Enrichment keeps advanced students engaged and supports their accelerated academic needs.